HBNetwork/python-decouple/README.rst

 But you can specify your preferred encoding.

-Since `config` is lazy and only opens the configuration file when it's first needed, you have the chance to change it's encoding right after import.
+Since `config` is lazy and only opens the configuration file when it's first needed, you have the chance to change its encoding right after import.

 .. code-block:: python